utabss/Bot-Twitter-Auto-Tweet-Trending/README.md

 3.  **`bot_txt.py`**: A simple bot that posts random content from a text file using a "one line, one tweet" format.
 4.  **`bot_tweet_image.py`**: An intelligent bot that posts random content from a .txt file, paired with an image from a separate .txt file.
 5.  **`scrape_action.py`**: An intelligent bot that can scrape image URLs/links from both Pixabay and Google to be used as tweet content.
+6.  **`bot_autonews.py`**: An intelligent bot that takes trending data from Twitter/X and processes it using AI to create news tweet content with high potential to go viral.

 ---